HajarahM/HajarahM/README.md

-- 👋 Hi, I’m Hajarah, an AI/ML enthusiast.
+- 👋 Hi, I’m Hajarah, an AI/ML junior engineer and enthusiast.
 I love it with a passion!!!
 - 👀 I’m interested in getting AI/ML engineering jobs or onto projects
 - 🌱 I’m currently learning Machine Learning
 - 💞️ I’m looking to collaborate on an ML/AI projects to build on my experience